A Bayesian change point model for spatio-temporal data: Data Analysis

 Each model listed in Table \ref{tab:simmods} is fit 20 separate times using different random seeds.
 We compare the DIC values from the 20 fitted models for different number of saved posterior draws.
 After 2,000 burn-in and thinning by every fifth draw, we examine the DIC values for 2,000, 8,000, 16,000, and 20,000 saved posterior draws.

 We use an overlapping index to measure the distinctness of the fitted DIC values for each model. \cite{Pastore2019} propose an overlapping index that can be thought of as a measure of misclassification, where 0 indicates no overlap (the distributions are distinct), and 1 indicates full overlap (the distributions are the same).
 The index is estimated using samples from the two distributions using the ``overlapping" package in R \citep{Pastore2019}.
-We computing the overlapping index for the DIC values from the true model compared to the values from the similar model and to the wrong model.
-Ideally, the overlapping index would be 0 for comparisons to both of the wrong models.
+We compute the overlapping index for the DIC values from the true model and compare these values to the DIC values from the similar and wrong model.
+Ideally, the overlapping index would be 0 for both of these comparison models.

 Table \ref{tab:overlap} shows the overlapping index for the posterior sample sizes considered.
 For even 2,000 saved posterior draws, the DIC values between the true model and the wrong model are easy to distinguish, with the overlapping index between the two equal to 0.
 However, the DIC values overlap quite a bit between the true and similar models, with an overlapping index of 0.5341.
 At 20,000 saved posterior saved values, the overlapping index reduces to 0.0022.